obonaventure/cnp3/book-2nd/exercises/ex-transport.rst

     - the first two bits indicate the type of information (01 for ASCII, 10 for boolean)
     - the next six bits indicate the length of the information (in bytes)
     - An ASCII TLV has a variable length and the next bytes contain one ASCII character per byte.
 A boolean TLV has a length of one byte.
 The byte is set to `00000000b` for `true` and `00000001b` for false.

  - the client replies by sending the received integer encoded as a 32 bits integer in `network byte order`
  - the server returns a TLV containing `true` if the integer was correct and a TLV containing `false` otherwise and closes the TCP connection

- Implement a client to interact with this server in C
+ Implement a server in C that interacts with our client :download:`/exercises/c/tlv_ex.c`

 7. The Trivial File Transfer Protocol (TFTP), defined in :rfc:`1350` is a simple file transfer protocol that runs on top of UDP.
 Implement a client for this protocol that allows to retrieve a file on a remote server.

-..
-5. JSON ?

 ..
 To be written : connect by name API is key !  http://www.stuartcheshire.org/IETF72/